LucasGratien/hotelArtichautAPP/README.md

     User = role_id : 1 //Access to service, booking, dashboard
     Un-authentificated = role_id : 0 //Only visit

+To test the user workflow please use the following credentials

+    email: usertest@hotmail.art
+    password: user123456

 To reach the full documentation of the project please use the following command: